Ahmed-Arafat10/ODC_Backend_Hackathon_APIs/README.md

         - check if account is not verified
         - check if both username and password are wrong
         - check is username is correct but password is wrong
-        - check if email [user] does not exists
+        - check if entered email [user] does not exists
 - sign up page
 	- password must be strong [validation]
 	- Email enterd by user must be valid [@XYZ.ABC] [validation]